executors/executors/explanatory.md

 invocation of a callable function object.
 An agent is bound[^bound_footnote] to an execution context, and hence to one or more of the resources that context represents.

-[^bound_footnote]: \textcolor{red}{TODO:} What do we mean by *bound*?
-Does that mean that an agent's execution resource cannot change over the course of its lifetime?
-For example, could an agent begin on thread A and then migrate to thread B?
-Or would we simply say that this agent is bound to a special kind of migrating resource?
+[^bound_footnote]: An execution agent is bound to an execution context and thus is restricted to execute only on the associated specific collection of execution resources.
+For example, if a context includes multiple threads then the agent may execute on any of those threads, or migrate among those threads.

 An **executor** is an object associated with a specific execution context.
 It provides a mechanism for creating execution agents from a callable function